yclas/documentation/manage-users.md

 permalink: /manage-users/
 keywords: profile, user, spam, panel, role
 ---
 This guide explains how you can manage your website users.
-Appart from the possibility of adding a new user, you can also edit or delete or mark an existing user as spam and view ads or orders created by them.
+Appart from the possibility of adding a new user, you can also edit, delete or mark an existing users as spam and view the ads or orders created by them.

 To manage your website users, go to your panel, **Users** -> **Users**.